- 📖 Geeky Medics OSCE Book

 This is dependent on what the contraception is, when it was last taken, and which emergency contraceptive was used.

 Given that emergency contraception is required, it can be assumed that any existing contraception has been missed enough to be ineffective.
-As such the usual lead-in times are needed when resuming existing contraception.
-As a reminder, the progestogen-only pill is effective after 48 hours; and combined hormonal contraceptives, the implant, and the depo injection are effective after 7 days of use.
+As such, the usual lead-in times are needed when resuming existing contraception.
+As a reminder, the progestogen-only pill is effective after 48 hours; and combined hormonal contraceptives, the implant, and the contraceptive injection are effective after 7 days of use.
 The copper IUD is effective immediately.

 Closing the consultation